 San Francisco, CA 94103

 The Authority's Planning Division leads a wide variety of innovative transportation planning studies and policy analyses.
-The Planning staff is currently working on several on-going initiatives including the development of the Geary Corridor Bus Rapid Transit project and the Treasure Island Transportation Implementation Plan.
+The Planning staff is currently working on several on-going initiatives including ConnectSF, an update to the City’s long-range transportation plan program, and the Treasure Island Mobility Management Program.
 Our work program also includes projects that study the future use of the transit and freeway networks in San Francisco as they relate to growth in the city, and projects that advance transportation demand management, policy and funding development.

 |Employee Type:||Intern/Temporary Employee|